wolfssl 5.5.0 release

 • Fix potential build error with non-ASCII apostrophes in Fips.java (PR 36)

 Version 1.4.0 can be downloaded from the wolfSSL download page, and an updated version of the wolfCrypt JNI/JCE User Manual can be found here.
-For any questions, or to get help using wolfSSL in your product or projects, contact us at facts@wolfssl.com.
+If you have any questions or run into any issues, contact us at facts@wolfssl.com, or call us at +1 425 245 8247.

 wolfSSL JSSE Provider and JNI Wrapper 1.10.0 Now Available